john-science/python_for_scientists/classes/15_dbs/lecture_15_postgres.md

 ### Creating Tables (CREATE TABLE)

-For instance, if I wanted to create the `agents` table above I might do:
+To create the `agents` table in the diagram above you might do:

-    con.query('''CREATE TABLE `agents` (
-                  `agentID` int(11) NOT NULL auto_increment,
-                  `code_name` varchar(3) NOT NULL default '007',
-                  `name` varchar(30) NOT NULL default 'James Bond', PRIMARY KEY (`agentID`))
+    con.query('''
+    CREATE TABLE agents(agentID INTEGER PRIMARY KEY, code_name TEXT, name TEXT)
     ''')

-All code execute against the PostgreSQL database will be executed using the `.query()` method on the PostgreSQL connection object.
+All code run against the PostgreSQL database will be executed using the `.query()` method on a PostgreSQL connection object.

 You may also noticed something very strange.
 What is all this `CREATE TABLE` gobbly gook?
 That's not Python code!
 Good observation; that is not Python code.
 When we interact with the database, we do so with a variant of the popular SQL database langauge called PostgreSQL.
 It might seem unfair that now you have to learn a whole new programming language.
 But there's nothing for it.
 If you want to deal with databases, you need to learn to talk to them on their own level.

-What the above PostgreSQL code did is pretty simple, it created a new table (using `CREATE TABLE` with three columns:
+What the above PostgreSQL code did is pretty simple, it created a new table (using `CREATE TABLE`) with three columns:

  * agentID
  * code_name
  * name

-These columns all have types `INT` and `VARCHAR`.
+These columns all have types `INTEGER`.
 Though there are other possibilities, like `DATETIME`, `TIMESTAMP`, `INT`, and many [more](https://www.postgresql.org/docs/8.3/static/datatype.html).
 And one of them is defined as the `PRIMARY KEY`.
 A key is a unique identifier in a table.
 You *can* have a table without a key column, but it's good practice to include them unless you have a very good reason not to.

 ### Inserting Data (INSERT)